kishiyamat/ntu-ut-ling-vwp/README.md

 "P05","Segment 1",417,256,615,801,"1","3","6","d","A","D","C","B",1
 "P05","Segment 1",424,181,831,1048,"1","3","6","d","A","D","C","B",1
 ```
+???
+We have seen a raw data set,
+but it is not ready to be analyzed.

+To investigate the eye-movements, we need these information.
+We need
+1. We have four areas, and we need to know which
+area they focused on.
+1. we also need to know the content on the area of interest.
+1. Information about time is also important to know when they focused on the area (GazeStart, GazeEnd)
+When we analyze the data, we need to know who participated in the experiment, and which condition the trial is, and which item was used in the trial.

+And they will look like this at the end:

 ---
+By contrast, as we have seen, the outputs from Tobii have

+1. x y coordinate of the gaze event
+    * but not AOI information
+    > we need to specify the AOI from the coordinates
+1. time stamp from the onset of the trial
+    * but not the exact time when they focused on the area (GazeStart, GazeEnd)
+1. mixed information of the gaze event type
+    * not only fixation but also saccade and unclassified
+1. information from E-Prime(StudioEvent)
+    * somehow we need to retrieve it from the row.

+???
 By contrast, as we have seen, the outputs from Tobii have

 1. x y coordinate of the gaze event